-Good supply-chain management can be enhanced through 'green' or sustainable purchasing polices.
-Ideally, basic products (such as food or building materials) and contract services (repairs or maintenance) should be sourced from nearby regions.
+Ideally, basic products (such as food or building materials) and contract services (repairs or maintenance) should be sourced locally.
 If possible, part of the revenue from the CBT venture can be reinvested in the local community (through providing social services or education), which in turn may enhance the resilience and productivity of local suppliers or enterprises.
+This will help to create employment opportunities for the local community.